Labour in Premodern Europe

 Thursday, 19th May

-Session 1: Organization of Labor, chair: Ramon Zaoral (Prague)
+Session 1: Organization of Labor, chair: Roman Zaoral (Prague)

 15:40-16:15: Martin Musílek (Prague): An Exhausted Society?
 Changes in the Spatial and Professional Organization of Prague in the Middle Ages